buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 ![LEGO](images/ch2/lego.jpg)

 **CAPTION: With a mountain of LEGO bricks, we can build virtually anything.
 We’re limited only by our imagination.
-User interfaces are the same: Once we’ve created some basic elements – buttons, toggles and tags, for example – we can build any UI we desire.
-[Photograph by [Iker Urteaga](https://unsplash.com/@iurte) on [Unsplash](https://unsplash.com/photos/TL5Vy1IM-uA0).]**
+User interfaces are the same: Once we’ve created some basic elements – buttons, toggles and tags, for example – we can build any UI we desire.** [Photograph by [Iker Urteaga](https://unsplash.com/@iurte) on [Unsplash](https://unsplash.com/photos/TL5Vy1IM-uA0).]

-When you’re starting on your journey as a user interface (UI) designer **it can be intimidating trying to work out how different interfaces are built**.
+When you’re starting on your journey as a user interface designer **it can be intimidating trying to work out how different interfaces are built**.

 Take any interface, however, and you’ll see that **even the most complicated of interfaces is built up of simpler elements and components**.
 By starting with these elements and components you can quickly develop an understanding of how UIs are constructed.